Ebola Pandemic Response

 - Can be seen by a Nurse and tested for Ebola.

 - Data collected for eradication effort.

-- Shared API with CDC, WHO, Health department.
+- Aggregate data is shared through an API with the CDC, WHO, and Health department.

 Our goal was to show the alert in as many situations, on as many devices, with as few images as possible.
 It was important to show how the alert would appear both on a mobile platform and a computer, and to users who speak different languages.